 That said, it’s not all doom and gloom for British fans looking to get their wushu kicks without taking such drastic measures.
 Sure, the vast Shaw Brothers library managed by Celestial Pictures may have barely trickled into the UK market, but there are notable examples readily available, as well as offerings from that other kung fu powerhouse (and pretender to the Shaw Bros throne), Golden Harvest.

-In light of which, we cracked our knuckles and adopted the preying mantis stance, ready to single out 10 great kung fu classics – several of which can be seen on screen at BFI Southbank in July.
+In light of which, we cracked our knuckles and adopted the preying mantis stance, ready to single out 10 great kung fu classics.

 Fist of Fury (1972)

 Director Wei Lo

 It seems appropriate to begin any such list with the man who brought the Chinese martial arts film to widespread international attention.
 Fist of Fury was Bruce Lee’s second leading-man vehicle (after The Big Boss the previous year) and sees the star in his most ferocious role.
 A period revenge tale set in Japanese-occupied Shanghai, it’s a fictionalised account of what followed in the wake of the real-life killing of legendary kung fu master, Huo Yuan-jia.
 Lee’s avenging student, Chen Zhen, proves the actor’s most psychotic creation, raging against the occupying forces and those he holds responsible for his master’s death with murderous zeal.

 With The Big Boss, Lee’s iconic status was sealed, but it’s Fist of Fury’s final freeze-frame – as he charges into a hail of Japanese bullets — that set him on the path from legend into myth.